simplelogica/acts-as-constrained/README.md

 ```

 It is possible to add constraints that are not required to comply.
 If we are using an optional constraint
 and, with the resulting filter, we'll get an empty result then the constraint will be ignored.
+If two or more
+optional constraints are added the addition order will be important: the last one will be the first constraint
+to be removed (if we didn't get results), and so on.

 ```ruby
 class Offer < ActiveRecord::Base